-That doesn’t sound exceptional—lots of cats eat three meals a day, after all.
-But for Louie it is an incredible benchmark months in the making for this little black and white cat.
-Because not long ago, Louie not only didn’t know how to enjoy a meal but had to relearn, with careful monitoring and much coaxing, that he was even allowed to eat at all.
+That doesn’t sound exceptionallots of cats eat three meals a day, after all.
+But for Louie, it is an incredible benchmark months in the making.
+Not long ago, Louie didn’t even know how to enjoy a meal.
+He had to relearn, with careful monitoring and much coaxing, that he was allowed to eat at all.

-Today, Louie is up for adoption and searching for the perfect home full of all the love he deserves.
-But first we want to tell you his story, because he is one of the most resilient and remarkable cats we’ve had the pleasure to know.
+We want to tell you Louie’s story, because he is one of the most resilient and remarkable cats we’ve had the pleasure to know.

 Saving a Young Cat from Abuse and Neglect

 There is no way to sugar coat it: Louie suffered unbelievable cruelty before he was even a year old.
 Locked away in a cage in a back room of a house, he was barely fed once every three daysand often punished when he did eat.
 To say he was malnourished as a result of the horrors he faced would be a severe understatement.